 * In other words, travel awards are possible only for those students who are on the Twin Cities campus, and not working elsewhere.

-The Graduate School, through a generous grant from the Bush Foundation, has inaugurated a greatly expanded Graduate Fellowship Program.
+The College of Liberal Arts, offers one-year fellowships for outstanding incoming graduate students.
 This fellowship program has as its primary purpose the recruitment of outstanding students to the graduate programs of the University of Minnesota.
 Only students who will enter the Graduate School of the University of Minnesota for the first time in a given year may be nominated.

 Each graduate field is allowed to nominate from two to four applicants for these fellowships.
 If that remains the case, and we expect it to, persons interested should indicate "Graduate Fellowship" on their application for financial aid, the form used for all such applications, including teaching assistantships, and submit the application directly to the Department.
 We shall select nominees.
 Early and complete applications are vital.
 Mid to late December is recommended.
 Three letters of recommendation are required for fellowship applicants.
 These must not only be glowing, but also specific.
-We shall need all material before January 1, 2010.
 Since this is an all University competition, GRE scores, and GPA must be outstanding.

 Very few fellowships can be applied for directly.
 In most cases, persons are nominated by program faculties.
 Many generous ones, not listed here, are open only to students beyond their first year of graduate work.
 Several communication studies students who have begun their graduate work on an assistantship have been able to finish their dissertations on such fellowships.
 Particularly useful to students in their thesis writing year are the Graduate School Doctoral, the University Alumni, and the Woodrow Wilson Dissertation Fellowships.